Does remote team affect your business cybersecurity? The greatest misconception

 This is incredible but only 73% of businesses include cyber security safety as one of its considerations during its implementation of the outsourcing process, while only 23% claimed that their outsourcing-related decisions are influenced by cyber security considerations, according to the 2016 Deloitte Global Outsourcing Survey.
-While 75% of respondents are confident in their outsourcing partners’ compliance with security protocols, only 28% are actually actively evaluating their outsourcing partners.
+While 75% of respondents are confident in their outsourcing partners’ compliance with security protocols, only 28% are actually actively evaluating their outsourcing partners with requirements for cybersecurity.

 Needless to say, it is in the best interest of every organization to place IT security as one of its main considerations when engaging in an outsourcing partnership.

-Tips to Minimize Cyber Risks in IT Outsourcing
+Cyber Security Tips and Tricks to Minimize Risks in IT Outsourcing

 Here comes the important part!